andrewrothstein/valve-infra/ipxe-boot-server/README.md

 When done, you should see "It works!" when opening https://ipxe.$domain_name in your browser, without SSL warnings.

+WARNING: Until https://github.com/ipxe/ipxe/issues/606 is fixed, you will need to add `--preferred-chain "ISRG Root X1"` to your certbot command line.

 WARNING: iPXE is quite picky about the SSL certificate size, and will reject anything above 4K.
 It would seem that the only way to stay under that is to use a 2048 bits key, and limit the certificate to one domain name.